blittable/tonic-deploy/README.md

 ```rust
 cargo run --bin rustwide_pair
 ```
+Notes -

-Notes - this pulls the rust baseline build image and an index of crates the first invocation.
+1 - this pulls the rust baseline build image and an index of crates the first invocation.
 It will be slow.

-And, obviously, it's not a distributed test.
+2 - obviously, it's not a distributed test.
+3 - the code it runs can be run indpendent of rustwide from the hello-tonic directory

 ## Docker-Compose